-According to the 2019 Travel Hacker Guide, out of Kayak’s 1.5 billion annual travel searches, Tahiti received the highest increase in the last year.
-The 55% jump beat out locales such as Bali, Turks & Caicos and other trendy spots that seem to be taking over our Instagram feeds.
+According to the Travel Hacker Guide, out of Kayak’s 1.5 billion annual travel searches, Tahiti received the highest increase in the last year.
+The 55 percent jump beat out locales such as Bali, Turks & Caicos and other trendy beach spots that seem to be taking over our Instagram feeds.
 So why is everyone dreaming about a trip to Tahiti?

+Where is Tahiti?
 It’s only about an 8-hour flight from LAX to Tahiti, the largest island in French Polynesia.
 That’s about the same as a flight to Hawaii.
 The island of Tahiti is divided into two parts, the larger northwestern portion is called Tahiti Nui and the smaller southeastern peninsula is called Tahiti Iti.
-The climate here is tropical, with the average temperature holding steady at about 80 degrees year round.
+The weather in Tahiti is tropical, with the average temperature holding steady at about 80 degrees year round.
 So, yeah, it’s as blissful as beach vacations come.

 Things to Do in Tahiti